Hitch-hiking can be dangerous, so use caution.

 The summer before I got my driving license I stayed in a town half an hour inland from Santa Cruz, CA and had to hitch-hike to the beach every day.

-"Standard in-car travel manners apply.
-Offer sweets around before taking one yourself, hold farts in, speak when spoken to, never adjust the stereo from the passenger seat unless asked to and never smell your finger after itching your balls... unless asked to"
+“Standard in-car travel manners apply.
+Never adjust the stereo from the passenger seat unless asked to and never smell your finger after itching your balls… unless asked to”